DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

 Claim 1, Cinato teaches (Previously Presented) A model construction apparatus (Fig.1, fault management system 1.
 [0001] The present invention relates in general to telecommunications networks, and more particularly to fault location in telecommunications networks with distributed-agent or centralized fault management system by using Bayesian networks.”
-[0025] constructing a probabilistic model relating possible faults and status information in the identified limited region.) comprising:
+[0012] This objective is achieved by the present invention in that it relates to a method, a system and a software product for locating faults in a communication network [0025] constructing a probabilistic model relating possible faults and status information in the identified limited region.) comprising:

 a processor; and

 a memory storing program instructions that cause the processor ([0084] The present invention further relates to a software product which can be loaded into the memory of a fault locating system in a communication network and includes software-code portions for performing, when the computer program product is run on the fault processing system, the method previously described.
-Examiner note: A POSITA would understand that the software product, when loaded into memory and executed on the system, is necessarily executed by a processor or computing component) to:
+See also [0098], [0100] and [0102].
+Examiner note: A POSITA would understand that the software product loaded into memory and run on the fault locating system includes executable program instructions executed by a processor or computing component) to:

 receive pieces of observed data from a communication network system that is a target for estimation of a location or a cause of an abnormality ([0023] receiving status information relating to at least an alarm, an event, a polled status or a test result in the communication network.
 [0024] identifying a limited region of the communication network in which the fault has occurred based on the received status information; [0025] constructing a probabilistic model relating possible faults and status information in the identified limited region; and [0026] locating the fault based on the constructed probabilistic model and on the received status information.
 [0104] Initially, each Autonomous Agent collects all the reports sent by the network apparatus it manages, including alarms spontaneously generated by the network apparatus or status changes detected by the polling system, which constantly checks the value of certain indicators on the network apparatus and generates and sends reports to the Autonomous Agent (block 10).);